Degrees and Certifications:

 Welcome to Latino Mexican American Studies.
 This short presentation discusses the class, expectations contacts, and my biography.

 The State Board of Education created the new Mexican-American Studies course for Texas.
 These are the Essential Knowledge and Skills.
 Plano ISD will expand the course to include Latinos from countries other than Mexico including Cuba, Puerto Rico, El Salvador, Honduras, Panama, Venezuela, and others.

 Hello!
 Bienvenido!
 I am developing the curriculum for the new course in Mexican-American and Latino Studies and teach AP US Government.
 I teach on the three senior high campuses and travel between campuses.

 Zero Hour: Plano West and Zoom Meetings

 3rd Period: Plano Senior (Room A 109)

-After School: Plano East and Zoom Meetings (Room 4-155)
+After School: Plano East, Tutorials, and Zoom Meetings (Room 4-155)

-I am not assigned to a campus but move between campuses.
+I move between campuses.
 As such tutorials are difficult.
 Students need to email if they would like to meet and conference.
 Often I will conference through Zoom and will send them a time and link.
 However I will try to maintain the following tutorial times:

 After School: Plano East and Plano Senior or Zoom